CartoDB/documentation/app/content/analytics-toolbox-bigquery/overview/getting-access.md

 ### Manual Installation

-The Analytics Toolbox is currently available in GCP's US and EU multi-regions, but it can also be installed manually in any GCP project in any region by using a package file provided by CARTO.
+The Analytics Toolbox is available in a specific project depending on the region of your BigQuery account.
+Please check the full [list of projects](/analytics-toolbox-bigquery/overview/regions-table/) for the different cloud regions in order to choose the optimal one depending on the location of your data.

 The CARTO Analytics Toolbox contains two packages:
 * **core**: this is the public and open-source package.
 It contains all the core GIS functions that complement the GIS native functions available in BigQuery.